suphamster/lada/docs/windows_install.md

 This section describes how to install the app (CLI and GUI) from source.

 > [!NOTE]
-> You may want to use Windows WSL instead of Windows native installation and follow the instructions in the README.md instead.
+> This is the Windows guide.
+If you're on Linux (or want to use WSL) follow the [Linux Installation](linux_install.md).
+> There is no native Windows pacakge yet, but you may be interested in the [Docker Image](../README.md#installation).

 1) Download and install system dependencies